hollyjalopy/d9book/book/bq.md

 # Batch Processing Using the Batch API

-The Batch API provides a very useful set of functions which let you do work by breaking it into pieces to avoid php timeouts etc. Usually, you'll do this by creating a group of node id's to be processed and use the batch API to process those chunks of ids.
+The Batch API provides a very useful set of functions that let you do work by breaking it into pieces to avoid PHP timeouts, etc. Usually, you'll do this by creating a group of node id's to be processed and use the batch API to process those chunks of ids.